oppia/oppia-web-developer-docs/Angular-Migration.md

 Please note that interfaces/properties in Object Factories and the `.*-backend-api.service.ts` could be in snake_case, please surround them with single quotes as in `'some_property'`.
 Except for these two categories, all the properties inside all other files should be camel case: `someProperty`.

 9. For functions in the service, add type definitions for all the arguments as well as return values.
 **Note:** For complex types or some type that is being used over functions or files we can declare interface or export interface (if it has to be imported over files).
-For example in the file [rating-computation.service.ts](https://github.com/oppia/oppia/blob/develop/core/templates/components/ratings/rating-computation/rating-computation.service.ts) we have an export interface to declare the type IRatingFrequencies.
-In the same file we also have a function named static, which is used by the functions of the class itself.
+For example in the file [rating-computation.service.ts](https://github.com/oppia/oppia/blob/develop/core/templates/components/ratings/rating-computation/rating-computation.service.ts) we have an export interface to declare the type RatingFrequencies.
+In the same file, we also have a function named static, which is used by the functions of the class itself.

-10. For functions which are private to the service (used as helper functions), add private keyword for those functions.
+10. For functions which are private to the service (used as helper functions) add the private keyword for those functions.

 11. In  the file end add
     ```